Why Fall Is Best for Grass Seed

 Choosing Your Grass Seed

-Pennington Smart Seed grasses actually help you grow a more sustainable lawn.
-Once established, water-conserving Smart Seed grasses need up to 30% less water compared to ordinary grass seed, year after year.
-That's for the life of your lawn.
-And that's good for your budget, your little slice of earth and the environment at large.
+Pennington Smart Seed grasses help you grow a more sustainable lawn.
+Once established, they require up to 30% less water year after year, which is good for your lawn, your wallet, and the environment.

 Plant grass seed in fall for a headstart on spring.